samyiin/IdentifierNameNormalization/README.md

 I have compared the definition of the 5 classes I defined, they are mutually exclusive (there cannot be a name that is in both class), and they are complementary (all the names must belong to one of the classes (of course, because I have the "other" class that takes every unidentifiable names....).
 There can be a totally different definition on internet if you don't think number should exist in identifier names, but I guess just take the "0-9" out of the regex and it would work...

-## Hardword to Softword
+## Identifier Names to Hardwords
-This notion is introduced by Lawrie in his paper *Quantifying identifier quality: An analysis of trends* (2007).
-"Hard words" are visible parts like "priorityQueue" and "soft words" are smaller semantic units like priority and queue.
-Regarding the logic to split words, the goal is to separate all the visible separable parts, here I fist split by naming convention:
+This notion is introduced by Lawrie in his paper *Quantifying identifier quality: An analysis of trends* (2007). **Hard words** are substrings of an identifier that are clearly separated by explicit word markers, such as underscores or camelCase conventions. **Soft words** are conceptual components within a hard word.
+A hard word might contain multiple soft words if it encodes multiple concepts without explicit word markers.
+For example, in the identifier "hashtable_entry", there are two hard words: "hashtable" and "entry".
+The hard word "hashtable" is further composed of the soft words "hash" and "table", while entry is a single soft word.
+This sction we will talk about how to split identifier names to hard words.

 First of all, no standard English word contains number or underscore in them, so if we see number or underscore, it is an indicator for split.
 (Although there are some phrases that have meaning after combined with a number, like "unit64")

     [A-Za-z]+|\d+

-After we split the name by underscores and numbers, each part will be a combination of upper and lower letters, here our rule is **"Split before each capital letter that is followed by a lowercase letter or capital letter that is preceded by a lowercase letter"**.
+After we split the name by underscores and numbers, each part will be a combination of upper and lower letters, here our rule is *"Split before each capital letter that is followed by a lowercase letter or capital letter that is preceded by a lowercase letter"*.

     (?<=[a-z])(?=[A-Z])|(?<=[A-Z])(?=[A-Z][a-z])